jupyterlite/jupyterlite/docs/migration.md

 Starting with JupyterLite 0.6.0, all plugins are registered with the same plugin registry, including kernels and other "server" plugins such as the kernel and session managers.
-These plugins are now regular `JupyterFrontEndPlugin` instances.
+These plugins are now regular `JupyterFrontEndPlugin` instances, or `ServiceManagerPlugin` instances (introduced in JupyterLab 4.4).

+This also means that extensions don't need to use the `"liteExtensions": true` field in their `package.json` file anymore.
+This field was used to indicate that the extension was a "serverlite" extension.

 Below are the changes in the different packages that result from that change.